Unity-Technologies/vector-graphics-samples/Documentation/vectorgraphics.md

 	UInt16 gradientResolution); // The resolution used for the gradient texture
 ```

-You can render a sprite to a `Texture2D` by using the following `VectorUtils` method:
+To render a sprite to a `Texture2D`, use the following `VectorUtils` method:

 ```
 public static Texture2D RenderSpriteToTexture2D(